 - Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
-Grease an 8-inch round cake tin with butter and line the bottom with parchment or baking paper.
+Grease an 8-inch round cake pan with butter and line the bottom with parchment or baking paper.

-- In a large mixing bowl, add butter, sugar and vanilla and beat with an electric mixer until pale and creamy.
+- In a large mixing bowl, add butter, sugar and vanilla and beat with an electric mixer on medium speed until pale and creamy.
 Add eggs, one at a time, and beat until combined.